bloc97/Anime4K/md/GLSL_Instructions_Linux.md

 # Usage Instructions (GLSL / MPV) (v4.x)

-## Installing and setting up Anime4K for Linux-based Distributions (and other Unix-like OS)
+## Installing and Setting Up Anime4K for Linux-based Distributions (and other Unix-like OS)

   1. Install `mpv` from repositories of your distribution, some of the common ones are mentioned here
       ### Fedora Silverblue